Uvaismon/StudentCertifierAPI/README.md

 > ### Methods allowed
 > - POST
 > ### Fieds required
-> - certificate_id: ID of the certification request make by the student.
+> - certificate_id: ID of the certification request made by the student.
 > - token: University authentication token.
 >
 > ### Return values
 > - message: Error message if any, success message if the request was successful.
-> - result: 1, if the request was successful, 0 otherwise.
+> - result: 1, if the request was successful, otherwise 0.

 > ## ***/cert/certificate-details***
 > Fetch certificate details.